soleverxu/apicurio-studio/distro/docker-compose/Readme.md

 - Config your own initial Keycloak password instead of generating random one.
 - Config local GitHub (GHE) and/or local GitLab as default GitHub/GitLab linking providers.
 For more information, check out the [apicurio-keycloak-extensions](https://github.com/soleverxu/apicurio-keycloak-extensions).

-All the additional settings can only be set via environment variables:
+All the additional settings can only be set via the following environment variables:

 | Environment Variable | Sample | Description | Default |
 | ---- | ---- | ---- | ---- |